When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 So again, what we want to talk

-about today, though, is today
+about today though, is today

 what when you get to that point,

-right when you hear that quiet
+When you hear that quiet whisper

-whisper that says you can do
+that says can do more, there's

-more, there's more for you to
+more for you to do.

 That's the topic of discussion

-today, that inner voice where
+That inner voice where you are

-you are like, I'm, I'm good at
+like I'm, I'm good at what I'm

-what I'm doing now, but should I
+doing now, but should I be doing

-be doing something different?
+something different?

 Should I be doing more?